 Ekofisk 2/4 B is a production platform for oil and gas with 24 wells.
 The oil and the gas from 2/4 B is transported by pipelines to the Ekofisk Complex.
 Ekofisk 2/4 B has been in production since 1974.

 Ekofisk 2/4 VA is a seabed unit for water injection with eight wells for injection.
 The injection water comes from Ekofisk 2/4 K and is sent 4.1 kilometers through a pipeline before being injected under high pressure at the wellhead, around 70 meters below sea level.

 The injection capacity is 120,000 barrels of water per day, divided among the eight injection wells.

 Ekofisk 2/4 VA came into operation in 2010.

 Ekofisk 2/4 VB

 Ekofisk 2/4 VB is a seabed unit with eight water injection wells – located three kilometers south of the Ekofisk Complex.
 The water injection takes place using a five-kilometer pipeline from the Eldfisk Complex to Ekofisk 2/4 VB.
-The unit is connection to the corresponding seabed unit Ekofisk 2/4 VA by hydraulic and fiber optic cables – and can be remotely operated from land.
+The unit is connected to the corresponding seabed unit Ekofisk 2/4 VA by hydraulic and fiber optic cables.

 The seabed unit was installed in 2012 and entered use in 2013.